DonAdam2/react-language-router-v5/README.md

 ## Configuring Prettier

 This build relies on [Prettier formatter](https://prettier.io/) to enforce a code style.
+And [ESLint](https://eslint.org/) for identifying problematic patterns found in JavaScript code.

+- Setting up prettier:

-You can find steps on how to setup prettier formatter with WebStorm/PhpStorm [here](https://prettier.io/docs/en/webstorm.html#running-prettier-on-save-using-file-watcher).
-Please refer to other tutorials if you are using a different IDE.
+  1- You can find steps on how to set up prettier formatter with WebStorm/PhpStorm [here](https://prettier.io/docs/en/webstorm.html#running-prettier-on-save-using-file-watcher).

   Notes:

   - It's better to use the local `node_modules` version of prettier instead of a global one.
 This is to avoid version conflicts (in case the globally installed version does not match with the versions specified in `package.json`).
 So when setting up the file watcher when you follow the steps from the above link you can set `program` to `$ProjectFileDir$\node_modules\.bin\prettier` (warning this assumes that node_modules sits in the root of your project.
 This will need to change if your directory structure changes).
-- You will have to create two file watchers.
-One for JSX files and one for JS files.
+  - You will have to create file watchers for TS, TSX and SCSS files.
 The webpack build tools are already configured to work with `eslint` and `prettier`.
-The only thing needed is the two file watchers.
+The only thing needed is the file watchers.

+  2- Follow the next steps to set up **prettier** and **eslint** on **_VS Code_**:

+  - Install `prettier` plugin

+  - Install `eslint` plugin

+  - Open **_VS Code settings_** `CTRL + ,`:

+    a- Search for `formatter` => check **Format on save**

+    b- Search for `prettier` => add `.prettierrc` in **_Prettier: Config Path_** section && check **_Prettier: Require Config_**

+  3- Please refer to other tutorials if you are using a different IDE.

 ## Site meta tags: